syncfusion-content/wpf-docs/wpf/installation-and-upgrade/Install-using-the-Web-Installer.md

 # Installation using Web Installer

-You can refer to the [**Download**](https://help.syncfusion.com/wpf/installation-and-upgrade/download) section to learn how to get the UWP trial or licensed installer.
+You can refer to the [**Download**](https://help.syncfusion.com/wpf/installation-and-upgrade/download) section to learn how to get the WPF trial or licensed installer.

 ### Overview

-For the Essential Studio UWP product, Syncfusion offers a Web Installer.
+For the Essential Studio WPF product, Syncfusion offers a Web Installer.
 This installer alleviates the burden of downloading a larger installer.
 You can simply download and run the online installer, which will be smaller in size and will download and install the Essential Studio products you have chosen.
 You can get the most recent version of Essential Studio Web Installer [here](https://www.syncfusion.com/downloads/latest-version).

 ## Installation

-The steps below show how to install Essential Studio UWP Web Installer.
+The steps below show how to install Essential Studio WPF Web Installer.

-1. Open the Syncfusion Essential Studio UWP Web Installer file from downloaded location by double-clicking it.
+1. Open the Syncfusion Essential Studio WPF Web Installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

     ![Installer Extraction Wizard](WebInstaller/Step-by-Step-Installation_img1.png)

     N> The installer wizard extracts the syncfusionessentialwpfwebinstaller_{version}.exe dialog, which displays the package's unzip operation.

-2. The Syncfusion UWP Web Installer's welcome wizard will be displayed.
+2. The Syncfusion WPF Web Installer's welcome wizard will be displayed.
 Click the Next button.

     ![Welcome wizard](WebInstaller/Step-by-Step-Installation_img2.png)